-Definition 2.2 (Anonymous).
+Definition 3.2 (Anonymous).
 A system is anonymous if nodes do not have unique identifiers.

-Definition 2.3 (Uniform).
+Definition 3.3 (Uniform).
 An algorithm is called uniform if the number of nodes n is not known to the algorithm (to the nodes, if you wish).
 If n is known, the algorithm is called non-uniform.

 Whether a leader can be elected in an anonymous system depends on whether the network is symmetric (ring, complete graph, complete bipartite graph, etc.) or asymmetric (star, single node with highest degree, etc.).
-Simplifying slightly, in this context a symmetric graph is a graph in which the extended neighborhood of each node has the same structure.
 We will now show that non-uniform anonymous leader election for synchronous rings is impossible.
 The idea is that in a ring, symmetry can always be maintained.

-Lemma 2.4.
-After round k of any deterministic algorithm on an anonymous ring, each node is in the same state s_k .
+Lemma 3.4.
+After round k of any deterministic algorithm on an anonymous ring, each node is in the same state $s_k$ .